TrellixVulnTeam/HackGrader_6V9P/README.md

 for unittests:

     {
         'run_status': run.status,  # the status of the test run
         'result_status': result.status, # the status of the test result
         'run_id': run.id,
+        'output': {
-    'output': {"test_status": test_status,  # the status of the result ("OK", "compilation_error" etc..)
+            "test_status": test_status,  # the status of the result ("OK", "compilation_error" etc..)
-               "test_output": result.output} # the output of the result
+           "test_output": result.output # the output of the result
+        }
     }

 for output_checking:

     {
         'run_status': run.status,  # the status of the test run
         'result_status': result.status, # the status of the test result
         'run_id': run.id,
         'output': [{"test_status": test_status,
                     "test_output": result.output},] # the list contains results for for each .in .out pair of tests }